-Are you passionate about sport and have an interest in data?
+Are you passionate about sport?
+Do you have an interest in data?
 Then why not consider a career as a Sports Analyst after your degree?
-Now with a whole world of data at our fingertips, it is vital that organisations are able to convert this information and use it practically to inform business strategy - and sport is no different.
+With a whole world of data at our fingertips, it is vital that organisations are able to convert this information and use it practically to inform business strategy - and sport is no different.

-As a Sports Analyst you'll be required to understand and interpret data use performance analysis software – which you will be taught in your degree, however it is worth noting what systems your degree course offers so that you are able to take those skills in to the workplace.
-You could be responsible for analysing games and performances, to consumer behaviour, industry trends and the market place for organisations such as betting companies, sports agencies, sports channels and sports clubs.
+As a Sports Analyst you'll be required to understand and interpret data and use performance analysis software – which you will be taught in your degree.
+It is worth noting what systems your degree course offers so that you are able to take those skills into the workplace.
+You could be responsible for analysing games and performances, consumer behaviour, industry trends and the market place for organisations such as betting companies, sports agencies, sports channels and sports clubs.

 Health Promotion Specialist

-If you’re keen to make a real difference to people’s well-being then consider a rewarding career as a Health Promotion Specialist.
-The overarching aim of this role is to ensure that more people in society are leading a healthy lifestyle to reduce mental and physical health problems.
+If you’re keen to make a real difference to people’s wellbeing then consider a rewarding career as a Health Promotion Specialist.
+The overarching aim of this role is to ensure that more people in society are leading a healthy life to reduce mental and physical health problems.